-Firefighters at Parker Fire College undergo a series of vehicle extrication techniques including dash roll extrication, rescue extrication and ‘B’ post blowout.
+Firefighters at Parker Fire College are presented with vehicle extrication training ideas.
+They undergo a series of vehicle extrication techniques including dash roll extrication, rescue extrication and ‘B’ post blowout.

 SAFE THE CAR

 When we show up on scene, we want to ‘safe the car’.
 What that means is to try to put it in park or put the emergency brake on.

 On the newer cars, all of this stuff is powered, so if it’s still on and it’s not a hindrance, roll the windows down, move the seats back, move the steering wheel up or any of that stuff that can help you.

 All of this new stuff, it’s going to be laminate.
 It’s not like it’s a huge deal, but that stuff is really bad to breathe.
 That is going to cause cancer.
 We try to get away from cutting the windshields and stuff.